PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 He held up a hand so Boltac wouldn't run past him.
 But when he looked back he realized how silly the gesture was.
 Boltac was limping down the corridor, panting heavily and dragging his sack behind him.
 When he saw that Relan was looking at him he nodded weakly and raised a hand.

 Relan drew his blade carefully, not making a sound.
-Then he peeked around the corner very carefully.
+Then he peeked around the corner very slowly.
 His jaw dropped.
-And he moved backwards very slowly for fear that he might be seen.
+He retreated back into the passage.

 "Pssst," Relan said as he waved frantically to Boltac, "Hurry!"